- Extremely affordable Shure SM58 clone

 t.bone MB85 Beta Frequency Response

 Unfortunately, when I purchased this microphone, I didn’t have much gear to test it.
 So, the demo is pretty limited.
-But I can confidently say that this is one of the best purchases I have ever made as it costs barely nothing!
+But I can confidently say that this is one of the best purchases I have ever made, as it costs barely anything!

-As you can guess, the only place you should be purchasing your t.Bone microphones is Thomann.
-As t.bone product line is priced so competitively, it doesn’t make much sense to look for one on the used market.
+As you can guess, the only place you should be purchasing your t.Bone microphones are Thomann.
+As the t.Bone product line is priced so competitively that it doesn’t make much sense to look for one on the used market.
 However, there are sometimes 2nd listings on Reverb that you may want to check out regularly.

 Check out t.Bone microphones on Reverb here